francisco-luc/PR2512/osnutek.md

-# PR2512
-Title: How song attributes affects its popularity
+# How song attributes affects its popularity

 We have chosen a dataset that relates various objective and subjective features of different popular songs.